williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget_ref.md

 A working [OpenID Connect sample with the Okta Sign-In Widget](https://github.com/oktadeveloper/okta-oauth-spa-authjs-osw) can also be found on GitHub.

-The Okta Sign-In Widget also provides support for social authentication (Facebook, LinkeIn and Google), which is built on top OpenID Connect and OAuth 2.0.
+The Okta Sign-In Widget also provides support for social authentication, which is built on top of OpenID Connect and OAuth 2.0.
 For social authentication setup instructions, please refer to [Social Authentication](/docs/api/resources/social_authentication.html).

-Important note: to get the Sign-In Widget to work with OpenID Connect, OAuth and social authentication, you must allow iframe embedding in the `Admin Console -> Settings -> Customization` page (`IFrame Embedding` section).
+Please see below for configuration details for social authentication.

 #### Example OpenID Connect configuration